Attack on Cloghoge checkpoint: The attack

 During the late hours of 30 April, a group of four Provisional IRA members held a family hostage in Killeen, County Armagh, and stole a mechanical excavator.
 This was to be used to build a makeshift ramp up to the Dublin–Belfast railway line, which drew parallel to the Dublin–Belfast motorway (M1).

 At the same time, other IRA members stole a dark-painted Renault Master van in Dundalk, County Louth, which was then loaded with 2200 lb of home-made explosives.
 The van was fitted with a bogie with a special wheelset that could run on the rail tracks.
 The excavator moved up the ramp and lifted the van onto the railway.
 The heavy machine was also used to build a ramp with stones and wooden planks to align the van bomb with the railway.
 The van was then driven some 800 metres north and a mile-long wire attached to a triggering device was added to the bomb.
-Meanwhile, other IRA members in support role set up roadblocks on both sides of the border to keep people away from their target.
+Meanwhile, other IRA members in a support role set up roadblocks on both sides of the border to keep people away from their target.
 The IRA unit who set up the checkpoint in the Republic wore Garda Síochána uniforms.

 At about 2:00 AM, the van was clamped into first gear and directed at the Romeo-One-Five (R15) military checkpoint, a permanent vehicle checkpoint on M1 motorway, alongside the railway.
-The South Armagh Brigade had examined the compound and realised that the railway side of the fortified position was lacking of blast wall protection.
+The South Armagh Brigade had examined the compound and realised that the railway side of the fortified position was lacking blast wall protection.